 Retiring at 62 may be your goal, but can you do it with $600,000 in savings?
 If you plan to downsize your home, live a minimalist lifestyle and supplement your retirement savings with a pension plan, annuity or Social Security benefits then the answer may be yes.

-Retiring at 62 with $600,000 may not be realistic if you plan to spend more or lack other income sources.
+Retiring at 62 with $600,000 may not be realistic if you plan to spend more than you did pre-retirement or lack other income sources.
 While Social Security benefits can provide income, taking those benefits at 62 will reduce the amount you receive.
 You’ll need to wait until full retirement age, typically 66 or 67, to get your full benefit amount.
 And you can increase your benefits if you’re able to delay claiming until age 70.

 It’s also important to consider overall health and how that can impact your retirement plans.
 If you manage to stay healthy and never need long-term care then $600,000 could be enough to sustain you in retirement.
 On the other hand, if you need long-term care in a nursing facility that could take a large bite out of your savings.